dalyIsaac/Whim/README.md

 ### Layout Engines

+#### `FocusLayoutEngine`

+`FocusLayoutEngine` is a layout engine that displays one window at a time:

+- Calling `SwapWindowInDirection` will swap the current window with the window in the specified direction.
+- Calling `FocusWindowInDirection` will focus the window in the specified direction.

+Windows which are not focused are minimized to the taskbar.

 #### `SliceLayoutEngine`

 `SliceLayoutEngine` is a layout engine that internally stores an ordered list of `IWindow`s.
 The monitor is divided into a number of `IArea`s.
 Each `IArea` corresponds to a "slice" of the `IWindow` list.